 International Baccalaureate Diploma Programme [IB DP]

 New England Association of Schools and Colleges (NEASC)

 (1) 40% of the grades graded 6 or 7

 Fully inclusive.
-The school does not discriminate on grounds of disability, Special Educational Needs [SEN], nationality, additional language status or sex.
+The school does not discriminate on grounds of academic ability, disability, Special Educational Needs [SEN], nationality, additional language status or sex.

 (1) Applications are considered fairly on a "first come, first served" basis defined by the date of application.

 (2) Applications testing for Grade 1 and above is NOT designed to admit those children who score most highly.
 Testing, rather, is designed exclusively to establish a baseline so that the school is able to track their progress in school and make adaptations accordingly.
 Adaptations may include, for example, Gifted & Talented (G&T) ) programmes for very high performing children in a given subject, or support provision including, for example, that for English as an Additional Language (EAL) or Special Educational Needs (SEN).
 Admission to Grades 1-12 undergo entrance examinations are in cognitive ability, English and Mathematics.

 (3) The school has significantly invested in EAL and SEN so that it can welcome children regardless of ability.
 However, there is a maximum capacity for the EAL and SEN programmes in order that the support needed for individual children is not diluted.
 As a result, in cases where demand for SEN or EAL outstrips the available resources, there may be times when a student is wait-listed for support.